-The role of the Appointments Panel is to select Coaches for the Squash Vic High Performance Program.
+The role of the Appointments Panel is to select Coaches for the Squash & Racquetball Victoria High Performance Program.

 1.2 Composition

-Squash Vic Executive Director - the Squash Vic ED is a voting member of the Appointments Panel and is responsible for overseeing the Appointments Panel process.
+Squash & Racquetball Victoria Executive Director - the Squash & Racquetball Victoria ED is a voting member of the Appointments Panel and is responsible for overseeing the Appointments Panel process.

-Squash Vic High Performance Manager - the Squash Vic High Performance Manager is a voting member of the Appointments Panel.
+Squash & Racquetball Victoria Board representative - the Squash & Racquetball Victoria representative is a voting member of the Appointments Panel.

 External Consultant(s) - up to two external consultants may be appointed by the ED, in consultation with the relevant staff.